yuxianglin/learngit/readme.txt

-git is a very powerful software
+git is also a free software
+git is a distributed system